embench/embench-iot/doc/README.md

   `.exe` would change paths of the form `bd/src/benchmark/benchmark` to `bd/src/benchmark/benchmark.exe`.
 Might be required on non-Unix systems.
 - `--help`: Provide help on the arguments.
+- `--gsf`: Provides the gsf used to build the benchmarks.
+- `--cpu-mhz`: Provides the mhz the cpu runs at, to get a cpu-normalized result.

 There is so much variation in how a benchmark can be run that the detailed implementation is left to a python module specified by `--target-module`.
 This